-The developer shall provide a tracing from the functional specification to the SFRs.
-As indicated in the introduction to this section, the functional specification is comprised of the information contained in the ACD, ORF and ACD, DRF.
+ADV_FSP.1.2D The developer shall provide a tracing from

-the AGD_OPE and AGD_PRE documentation, coupled with the

-information provided in the TSS of the ST. The assurance activities in the functional requirements point to evidence that should exist in the documentation and TSS section; since these are directly associated with the SFRs, the tracing in element ADV_FSP.1.2D is implicitly already done and no additional documentation is necessary.
+the functional specification to the SFRs.
+As indicated in the introduction to this section, the functional specification is comprised of the information contained in the AGD_OPE and AGD_PRE documentation, coupled with the information provided in the TSS of the ST. The assurance activities in the functional requirements point to evidence that should exist in the documentation and TSS section; since these are directly associated with the SFRs, the tracing in element ADV_FSP.1.2D is implicitly already done and no additional documentation is necessary.